SujithJr/exstasy-components/README.md

 Set of headless UI components using Vue 3 and Typescript.

+> [!NOTE]
-I developed this for my own learning and usage inspired by Tailwind team's Headless UI.
+> I developed this for my own learning and usage inspired by Tailwind team's Headless UI.
 PR's and new feature suggestions are always welcome, but
-I'll be providing updates only based on my schedule and availability.
+> I'll be providing updates only based on my schedule and availability.

 Install the package